Radical Bakers Gathering, learn and share practical skills.

 Camping is included in the ticket price and you are welcome to arrive from the Thursday.
 There are many good spots in the camping field in the grounds of Berrington Hall.
 The field is surrounded by mature trees and there are well-maintained composting toilets and clean drinking water points.
 Camping is about 100m from the parking.

 Kids of all ages are welcome.
 There is a Kids’ space run by Kerry from Precious Days – in and out of a nice marquee, with a film showing in one of the workshops spaces each evening.
-Children remain the responsibility of their parents at all times and we encourage parents to get involved.
+Children remain the responsibility of their parents at all times.
+Crabapple is quite a wild site with various dangers for children and areas that are totally off limits.
+You cannot allow your children to roam the site unsupervised.
+No unsupervised children in the treehouse or on the trampoline.
+We encourage parents to get involved.

 Berrington Hall is ½ mile from Berrington village, and 1 mile from the larger village of Cross Houses, about 5 miles south of Shrewsbury.
 The nearest train station is Shrewsbury.
 The bus station is only a few minutes walk from the train station.